MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 - Use a domain hint on authentication requests for an application.
 - Configure an HRD policy to [force auto-acceleration](configure-authentication-for-federated-users-portal.md)
-- Configure a HRD policy to [ignore domain hints](prevent-domain-hints-with-home-realm-discovery.md) from specific applications or for certain domains.
+- Configure an HRD policy to [ignore domain hints](prevent-domain-hints-with-home-realm-discovery.md) from specific applications or for certain domains.

 ### Domain Confirmation Dialog